What is a digital wallet and how to use it for your business

 What is a digital wallet?

-A digital wallet is an electronic version of your traditional wallet.
-You can use it to store digital versions of your payment options, such as bank accounts and credit and debit cards.
-Once you’ve set up a digital wallet, you can complete your purchases with just a tap or swipe of your smartphone.
-Besides storing your payment details, digital wallets can also store digital tickets, e-vouchers, and digital versions of your identification documents.
+A digital wallet is an electronic version of a physical wallet.
+It stores digital versions of your payment options, such as bank accounts and credit and debit cards, and allows you to complete your checkout with just a tap or swipe of your smartphone.
+Digital wallets can also store tickets, e-vouchers, boarding passes, and digital versions of your identification documents.

-Digital wallet vs mobile wallet
+Digital wallet vs. mobile wallet

 Both digital and mobile wallets are a convenient and secure alternative to carrying dozens of physical cards or paying with cash.
 The primary difference between these two is how you access them.